A Sermon on Romans 3:20Read more

-Imagine that you were on trial for a crime that you committed.
-The odds are all stacked against you and they have pronounced you guilty.
-The law rightly condemns us as guilty.
-However, when the judge is set to announce the punishment, he says that you are free!
-This is exactly what Paul explains justification is like.
-It is a legal term, a declaration that Christ no longer condemns us and regards us as righteous.
-Dr. Martyn Lloyd-Jones explains that it is not that we are righteous; it is a removal of sin and a pronouncement from the Lord that he considers us righteous.
+Imagine that a person was on trial for a crime that they had committed.
+The odds are all stacked against them and they were pronounced guilty.
+The law rightly condemns them as guilty.
+However, when the judge is set to announce the punishment, the judge says that they are free.
+This is how Paul explains justification.
+It is a legal term and a declaration that Christ no longer condemns the sinner and now regards them as righteous.
+In this sermon from Romans 3:20 titled “Justification Explained,” Dr. Martyn Lloyd-Jones explains that it is not that Christians are righteous; it is a removal of sin and a pronouncement from the Lord that He considers them righteous.
 Paul understands that the Jews had fallen into a trap, thinking that they were able to be justified by the law that they were given.
-However, God gave the law to show how truly sinful we are and how we are in need of a Savior.
+However, God gave the law to show how truly sinful everyone is and how they are in need of a Savior.
 Dr. Lloyd-Jones further illustrates how the word justification is used throughout Scripture and how the Roman Catholics defined the word.
-He makes interesting points of how the modern day Christian generally does not understand the definition of many key words used throughout scripture.
-Dr. Lloyd-Jones also cross-examines how justification and sanctification are different.
+He makes interesting points of how the modern day Christian generally does not understand the definition of many key words used throughout Scripture.
+Dr. Lloyd-Jones also examines the difference between justification and sanctification.

 20because by the works of the Law none of mankind will be justified in His sight; for through the Law comes knowledge of sin.

 20Therefore by the deeds of the law there shall no flesh be justified in his sight: for by the law is the knowledge of sin.